open-mpic/open-mpic-containers/deployment-examples/local-docker-compose/README.md

 If this file is improperly configured, the coordinator cannot reliably enforce a valid set of corroborating perspectives and may return results that are not valid to allow issuance.
 Invalid RIR codes will result in a runtime error.

+List of valid RIR codes:
+- ARIN
+- RIPE NCC
+- APNIC
+- LACNIC
+- AFRINIC

+The application in case-insensitive for RIR codes, but be sure to include the space if using "RIPE NCC".

 Modify the yaml file to add or remove perspectives as needed.

 It is recommended that the `available_perspectives.yaml` file be kept in sync with the perspectives configured in the